DiamondLightSource/epics_device/docs/error.rst

 ..  function:: void start_logging(const char *ident)

-    This invokes :func:`openlog` (3) and sends all future messages to the system log with the log identifier `ident`.
+    This invokes :func:`!openlog` (3) and sends all future messages to the system log with the log identifier `ident`.

 Miscellaneous Helpers